Ackuq/serverless-on-heroku-katacoda/serverless-on-heroku/step3.md

 Subsequently, we will explain how the request to trigger an HTTP request to the one-off dyno is composed.
 If you already feel confident enough with the Heroku CLI, you can [skip this section and proceed with the final request](#final-request-and-response).

 The Heroku Platform API offers an [option to create dynos with a POST request](https://devcenter.heroku.com/articles/platform-api-reference#dyno-create), which can be used to start a one-off dyno.
 We just have to insert the name of the app for `$APP_NAME`, which we exported as an environment variable already.
-If this command fails, go back to previous step and try exporting your app's name to the `$APP_NAME` environment variable.

 `curl -X POST https://api.heroku.com/apps/$APP_NAME/dynos`{{execute}}